rwnicholas/Systemd-Nvidia-Entry/README.md

 *	Run Systemd-Nvidia-Entry.sh
 *	On Arch there is no need to run it again after updates.

-## Instructions
-*	After installing Nvidia drivers, and rebooting...
-*	Use Setup.sh to install the files
-*	You can use Setup.sh rm to remove the stuff

 ## Solus Instructions
+* ATTENTION: After a kernel update, you need to execute again:

+	`Systemd-Nvidia-Entry`

-* Install bbswitch-current
+* Install bbswitch-current:

 	`sudo eopkg install bbswitch-current`

-* Install nvidia proprietary drivers
+* Install nvidia proprietary drivers:

-	`sudo eopkg install nvidia-glx-driver-current`
+	`sudo eopkg install nvidia-glx-driver-current nvidia-glx-driver-common nvidia-glx-driver-32bit`

 * Reboot your computer

-* Clone scripts
+* Clone scripts:

 	`git clone git@github.com:MarechalLima/Systemd-Nvidia-Entry.git`

-* Execute the following command to switch to intel

-	`python3 install.py switch intel`

-* Execute the following command to switch to Nvidia
+* Execute the following command to make Intel as default:

-	`python3 install.py switch nvidia`
+	`sh Setup.sh`
+* To get rid of everything and make Nvidia default again:

+	`sh Setup.sh rm`

+### Solus-prime-indicator (it only shows which driver is up)
-* To install solus-prime-indicator use the command
+* To install solus-prime-indicator use the command:

-	`python3 install.py install`
+	`python3 extra.py install`

-* To remove solus-prime-indicator,  you must first switch to nvidia and then reboot.

-* You can remove with the following command
+* You can remove solus-prime-indicator with the following command:

-	`python3 install.py remove`
+	`python3 extra.py remove`

 ## Caution